Briefing

 Conversational Agents as Core Primitives

-AutoGen's basic unit is the conversational agent.
+AutoGen's basic unit is the conversational agent (opens in a new tab).
 Each one can:

 - Send and receive messages